DavisWalkers/The-Boredless-Tourist/README.md

 # The-Boredless-Tourist
-This is the first project from codecademy.com
+The first project from codecademy.com